Correctly prescribed plyometric exercises can help basketball players dominate on both the offensive and defensive end of the floor.

 Other popular jump programs such as the all-time best seller The Jump Manual overload the prescribed box jump exercises with resistance, usually in the form of dumbbells or weighted vests.

 Vertical jumps with only body weight will get great results for beginners but ultimately vertical jump progress will plateau.
-In order to jump higher you must challenge the power producing properties of the jumping muscles.
+If you really want to jump higher you must challenge the power producing properties of the jumping muscles.

 Many people attack their box jump training differently so it is vital that you solely focus on developing your own limitations and be honest with you current abilities.